 The final episode is described in the Exeter and Plymouth Gazette – Thursday 05 October 1905

 “The Exeter Police-court, before Messrs S. Ward (in the chair) J. Irish.
 J. W. Petherick.
 T. S. Mortimer, yesterday.
-Sidney Hart, artist, Exeter, pleaded guilty to being drunk and incapable in Catherine Street on Tuesday.
+Sydney Ernest Hart, artist, Exeter, pleaded guilty to being drunk and incapable in Catherine Street on Tuesday.
 There were previous convictions, and defendant was fined £2.and costs or default, 14 days imprisonment.”

 Sydney seems to have been relatively lucky to have got away without going to prison after his last warning.
 There is no evidence to suggest a reason for this behaviour or whether this is just an example of his recurring drinking problem although there are some hints later in his life.

 It is interesting that Sydney never seems to have problems with money, as it can be difficult surviving purely as an artist.
 The Odda Smelting calender of 1992 again seems to suggest the answer: